 The Alan Burton memorial walk

 Alan designed and led many walks for the Bristol Ramblers.
 One of them, Westbury to Purdown, is now way-marked and on the national Ramblers Routes website as a lasting memorial to Alan's contribution to walking in Bristol.
-The walk will be 'launched' during the Walking Festival.
+The walk was 'launched' during the Walking Festival.